tariknz/nodejs-twitter-angularjs/README.md

 Setup
 =====

+1. Install NodeJS (if you don't have it)

+	nodejs.org

-Install the required modules in npm
+2. Install the required modules in npm

     npm install ntwitter
     npm install socket.io